• Skip to main content

 Step One - Prep the Chicken

 The first step is the same across all cooking methods.
-Start by adding the chicken breasts to medium-large saucepan / slow cooker pot / Instant Pot, trying not to let the breasts overlap.
+Start by adding the chicken to medium-large saucepan / slow cooker pot / Instant Pot.
+The pieces can be close up to each other but try not put the pieces completely on top of each other.
 Then sprinkle over the paprika, salt & pepper, oregano/thyme.
 Next, slowly pour the stock into a gap in the pot.
-This way the seasonings will stay mostly in place on the chicken breasts.
+This way the seasonings will stay mostly in place on the chicken.

 Bring the stock to a boil over a high heat, then turn down heat to a low and simmer and cover.
-Smaller breasts will take around 10-15 minutes and large around 15-18.
+Smaller chicken breasts will take around 10-15 minutes and large around 15-18.
+Allow longer for boneless chicken thighs, 25-30 minutes.

-The stock should cover most the breasts, don’t worry if the very top of the breasts are popping out the stock, but you can add a little more hot water if you like.
-Cover and cook on high for 2-2 ½ hours, medium for 3-3 ½ hours or low for 4-4 ½ hours.
+The stock should cover the chicken, if the very top of the chicken is popping out the stock you can add a little more hot water.
+For chicken breasts or boneless thighs, cover and cook on high for 2-2 ½ hours, medium for 3 ½-4 hours or low for 6 hours.
 It’s important to remember that all slow cookers are different, yours may take longer but test at these times unless you already know the right timings for you.
-For example, in my slow cooker, small breasts take 2 hours on high where as large take 2 hrs 30.

 Close the lid, set to Sealing and then Pressure Cook on high for 10 minutes.
 Then natural release for 5 minutes and then Quick Release.